lemire/clhash/README.md

 CLHash has the following characteristics :

-* On a recent Intel processor (e.g., Skylake), it can hash input strings at a speed of 0.1 cycles per byte.
+* On a recent Intel processor (e.g., Skylake), it can hash input strings at a speed of 0.1 cycles per byte for sufficiently long strings.
 You read this right: it is simply ridiculously fast.
 * It has strong theoretical guarantees: XOR universality of short strings and excellent almost universality for longer strings.

 For details, please see the research article: